 - Advise bachelor of liberal arts students.

-- Advise students who have not yet declared a major or are on probation.
+- Advise students who are on probation.

 - Help all undergraduates with special requests and problems.

 - Evaluate transfer courses.